• Skip to primary navigation

-Indian Food Diet Chart for 6 Months Baby in 2020
+Indian Food Diet Chart for 6 Months Baby

 Completing the 6 months is one of the biggest milestones in baby’s first year because its time to start semi-solid/ solid foods for the baby after 6 months of exclusive breastfeeding (in some cases, formula feeding).
 Also, water is introduced to the babies only after the completion of 6 months.